What do I do when I’ve found a litter of kittens?

 At first, keep your distance to determine if the kittens have a mother who may just be out gathering food for them.
 Put blades of grass or twigs on tiny kittens as a way to see if Mom came back without hovering.
 You don’t want to scare her away!
 The mother cat will always offer them a better chance of survival.
 If you don’t see the mom within eight hours, they are most likely orphans.

 Leave the family together, while providing food, water and shelter until the kittens can eat on their own.
-If there is no mom and kittens are too young to be spayed or neutered, assess whether you have the capabilities, time and resources to help foster them in place.
-Check out our “Caring for Bottle Babies” brochure for more information on Foster in Place and care instructions.
+If there is no mom and kittens are too young to be spayed or neutered, assess whether you have the capabilities, time and resources to help care for them in place.
+Check out our “Caring for Bottle Babies” brochure for more information and instructions on Care in Place.

 Affordable spay/neuter services are available throughout the Valley.
 Once of age – approximately 8 weeks old – and provided the kittens are tame and social, be sure to get them spayed or neutered.
 It is also imperative that the mother cat be fixed or you may find yourself in the same predicament just months later.
 Females can go into heat and get pregnant while nursing.